anyfavors/domain-finder/README.md

 - `--jsonl-file` – path to the JSONL results file
 - `--sorted-file` – path to the JSONL file with all combinations
 - `--log-file` – path to the log file
+- `--tld-cache-file` – path to the cached TLD list
+- `--tld-cache-age` – maximum age of the cache in seconds
+- `--force-refresh` – ignore cache and fetch TLDs again

 The process may take a while as it scores thousands of potential domains and queries DNS.
 Progress information is printed to the console and recorded in